 In other words, if your goods occupy 6 meters in length of the truck’s loading floor, you would say you have six loading meters of goods.
 This concept is useful when calculating transport costs, especially for less-than-truckload (LTL) shipping, where different cargos share space in the exact vehicle.

 Another “load meter” interpretation could refer to devices that measure electrical load in power systems.
-These meters provide information about power consumption, which is essential for maintaining balance in a power grid, identifying issues, and planning future infrastructure needs.
+These meters provide information about power consumption, essential for maintaining balance in a power grid, identifying issues, and planning future infrastructure needs.

 Electrical Load Meters